cortexlabs/cortex/README.md

   model: s3://cortex-examples/text-generator/gpt-2/124M
   request_handler: handler.py
 ```
+ You can run the code that generated the model [here](https://colab.research.google.com/github/cortexlabs/cortex/blob/0.9/examples/text-generator/gpt-2.ipynb).
 <br>

 ### Step 2: Add request handling

-The model requires encoded data for inference, but the API should accept strings of natural language as input.
+The API should accept strings of natural language as input.
 It should also decode the inference output.
 This can be implemented in a request handler file using the `pre_inference` and `post_inference` functions:

 ```python
 # handler.py